therealsylaucoin/cleverKitchen/README.md

-# Aivia Inc. Syl Front End Developer Production Test

-### Your production test me be submitted on or before: Jan 31st, 2021 @ 5:00PM

-# Note to the reviewer

 ## Welcome to Clever Kitchen

 Clever Kitchen is a web app built with React and powered by the [Spoonacular API](https://spoonacular.com/food-api).
-This web app was built in the context of a 48hour tech challenge for Aivia.
+This web app was built in the context of a 48hour tech challenge.

 ### What does it do?